The End Of Furlough – What’s Next?

 The guaranteed income from furlough payments ending means you will also have to plan for worst-case scenarios such as poor sales, low income and running out of cash.

-“The reduction in the furlough payouts will impact all businesses,” Emma Fox from Fresh Financials added.
-“With July furlough staying the same I think most (redundancy) conversations will be happening late July or early August when they can see how sales are performing and the impact on cashflow.”
+“The end of furlough payouts will impact all businesses,” Emma Fox from Fresh Financials added.
+“I think most (redundancy) conversations will be happening when they can see how sales are performing and the impact on cash flow.”

-Scenario planning for the end of furlough
+Scenario planning for life after furlough

 Using Float’s scenario planning feature you can prepare for a number of different potential scenarios and see how various decisions could impact your business.

 Accountant Lauren Harvey told us about one of her creative agency clients who is using scenario planning to create a plan of action to get their business back on track.
 “At the moment they are sat on a lot of cash, and we want to make sure they can see what it’s going to look like once these projects are spent,” Lauren said.
-The accountant is also encouraging all her clients to use Float to keep track of their VAT, tax and PAYE liabilities, particularly those who have deferred.
+The accountant is also encouraging all her clients to use Float to keep track of their VAT, tax and PAYE liabilities, particularly those who have deferred such payments.